usc-psychsim/rddl2psychsim/README.md

 ## State and Action Constraints

-The converter supports state and action constraints as defined in the `state-action-constraints` section.
-However, *most* are treated as *assertions* rather than something that the converter uses to actively constrain PsychSim dynamics, features, etc.
+The converter supports state and action constraints as defined in the `state-action-constraints` and `action-preconditions` sections.
+However, *most* are treated as *assertions* rather than something that the converter uses to actively constrain PsychSim dynamics, features' values, etc.

 Constraints involving constants / non-fluents are verified at conversion time, while other constraints, possibly involving actions, are verified by calling the `verify_constraints()` method of the converter object.